 Operating outside the law, Ada Jane McCallum was once one of Halifax’s most influential women.

-She became world-renowned for the brothels she had run in Halifax.
+She became world-renowned for the brothels she ran in Halifax.
 There are even reports that her name and services were once posted on a public toilet wall in a little town in Russia and another on a billboard in a stadium in Tokyo, Japan.

 McCallum’s early life had been a devastating situation for her.
 It seems her parents, with six children, in the 1900s, had immigrated from England to a farm in Manitoba.
 McCallum was born there in 1909; she was their last child.